Tiny-Twin: A CPU-Native Full-stack Digital Twin for NextG Cellular Networks: Related Work

-In parallel, network emulators like Mahimahi~\cite{mahimahi}and CellReplay~\cite{cellreplay} are widely used in the systems community to evaluate transport protocols, adaptive bitrate (ABR) algorithms~\cite{pensieve}, and congestion control schemes~\cite{QUIC, ABC} by replaying pre-recorded network traces from commercial deployments.
-While convenient, these trace-driven tools lack a real protocol stack and cannot model feedback-driven behaviors such as hybrid automatic repeat request (HARQ), scheduling adaptations, or stack-level retransmissions.
+In parallel, network emulators like Mahimahi~\cite{mahimahi} and CellReplay~\cite{cellreplay} are widely used in the systems community to evaluate transport protocols, adaptive bitrate (ABR) algorithms~\cite{pensieve}, and congestion control schemes~\cite{QUIC, ABC} by replaying pre-recorded network traces from commercial deployments.
+While convenient, these trace-driven tools lack a real protocol stack and do not capture well feedback-driven behaviors such as hybrid automatic repeat request (HARQ), scheduling adaptations, or stack-level retransmissions.
 They operate only at the network layer, offering no control over the 5G stack.
-As a result, they are unsuitable for studying various cellular network function algorithms, such as adaptive bitrate policies, or application-aware scheduling, on end-to-end performance.
+As a result, they are less suitable for studying various cellular network function algorithms, such as adaptive bitrate policies, or application-aware scheduling, on end-to-end performance.
 Other full-stack frameworks like Chronos~\cite{chronos} and \cite{tiny-twin} provide end-to-end 5G emulation environments, but they deliberately omit fine-grained PHY-layer modeling for scalability.

-Furthermore, full-stack digital twins trying to achieve high fidelity, such as the Open Wireless Digital Twin (OWDT)\cite{iye2025open}, are being developed to concentrate on modeling the mobility of a single User Equipment (UE) within a simulated environment.
-A key function of these twins is the estimation of wireless channel characteristics leveraging raytracing techniques.
-However, they do not present a scalable system design that can support multiple users while maintaining PHY fidelity, and suffer from high compute time for a multi-user system, thereby not scalable.
-In contrast, Tiny-Twin provides high-fidelity by leveraging an open-source 5G protocol stack, enabling experimentation with network algorithms and RIC-based real-time optimization applications \cite{edgeric}.
-Our high-fidelity design includes a finite-tap, time-domain channel convolution engine to support realistic PHY effects.
+\textbf{High-Fidelity Low-Cost DT:} Full-stack digital twins trying to achieve high fidelity, such as the Open Wireless Digital Twin (OWDT)\cite{iye2025open}, focus on modeling a single UE within a simulated environment.
+However, they do not offer a scalable system design that supports multiple users while maintaining PHY fidelity, and they suffer from high computational cost in a multi-user system.
+In contrast, Tiny-Twin provides high-fidelity in a multi-user system by developing a finite-tap, time-domain channel convolution engine with CPU optimizations to support realistic PHY effects for all users.